Clippers' Paul Pierce starts in emotional Boston farewell

 “When you spend 15 years in one place, it’s hard to let it go,” he said.
 “When you come back to it, you just kind of go around and reminisce about it and enjoy the time that I had here.”

 Pierce, 39, hadn’t played since Dec.
 31 and has appeared in just 12 games this season for the Clippers.
+Rivers said he went to the team first to ask if it was OK.

+“They were looking at me like, ‘What a dumb question,'” Rivers said.
+“They wanted him to start, which I thought was great.”

-He started the game with a missed shot and was still 0 for 1 when went to the bench at the first timeout.
+Pierce played the first five minutes and missed the first shot of the game.
+He was still 0 for 1 when went to the bench at the first timeout.
+(He did not return in the first half, and early in the second the Garden crowd broke into a chant of “We want Paul!”)

 But that didn’t dampen the emotion of the highlight video that followed him from Kansas to the draft, showing him posing with Celtics patriarch Red Auerbach, hitting game-winning baskets and raising the NBA championship and finals MVP trophies.